beastzex/Samsung-AI-Challenge/src/Technical documentation.md

 Emergency Reserve Mode: If the battery drops even further to 3%, the app will automatically launch a minimalist, high-contrast screen with only essential functions (Phone, Messages, Maps) to preserve the last bit of power.

+## 6. Installation Instructions

+To build and run this project from the source code, please follow these steps.

+1. Prerequisites

+Android Studio (latest stable version recommended)

+An Android Emulator or physical device running API 26 (Oreo) or higher.

+2. Clone the Repository

+Open your terminal and clone this GitHub repository:

+ // use command
+ git clone [Your Repository URL]

+3. Open in Android Studio

+Launch Android Studio.

+Select "Open an existing project" and navigate to the folder you just cloned.

+Allow Android Studio to sync the Gradle dependencies.
+This may take a few minutes.

+4. Download the Offline Map File

+The offline routing feature requires a map data file.

+Download the Delhi.osm.pbf file from this direct link: https://download.bbbike.org/osm/bbbike/Delhi/Delhi.osm.pbf

+In the Android Studio Project panel, navigate to app/src/main/assets/.

+Create a new directory inside assets and name it maps.

+Place the downloaded Delhi.osm.pbf file inside this new app/src/main/assets/maps/ directory.

+5. Build and Run

+Once the Gradle sync is complete and the map file is in place, you can run the app.

+Select your target device from the dropdown menu at the top.

+Click the green "Run 'app'" (▶️) button.